MECC Link - Simple Signposting to Better Health and Wellbeing

 Sport & Active Recreation - Barnsley Council

-We provide help for individuals, local clubs and organisations in Barnsley by offering a signposting service for funding, inclusive clubs, and training courses.
-We want to get more people involved in sport and active recreation and close the gap in health inequalities.
+We give help to people, local clubs and groups in Barnsley.
+We offer a signposting service for funding, inclusive clubs and training courses.
+We want to get more people into sport and active recreation.
+It means we'll be able to close the gap in health inequalities.

 Barnsley Premier Leisure